youzan/vant/packages/vant/src/toast/README.md

 ### Singleton

-Toast use singleton mode by default, if you need to pop multiple Toast at the same time, you can refer to the following example:
+The Toast is implemented as a singleton by default, which means that only one Toast can exist at a time.
+If you need to display multiple Toasts at the same time, you can refer to the following example:

 ```js
 import { showToast, showSuccessToast, allowMultipleToast } from 'vant';